Skip to content

 Seasonal hair loss

-Other forms of hair loss / alopecia
+Other forms of hair loss/alopecia

 Stress has been found to be directly related to this condition.
-Sometimes it can be dramatic, with significant loss within days or weeks (telogen alopecia).
-Nutritional deficiencies and hormonal imbalances are also associated with increased hair loss.
-Some people may habitually pull their hair, leading to thinning of a specific area (trichotillomania) while the possibility that chronic traction (eg pulling on a bun) can lead to hair thinning also exists (traction alopecia).
-Hair loss in the form of patches within the scalp can be alopecia areata, an autoimmune condition that affects hair follicles and also occurs in men and women.
+Sometimes it can be dramatic, with significant loss within days or weeks (telogen effluvium)Nutritional deficiencies and hormonal imbalances are also associated with increased hair loss.
+Some people may habitually pull their hair, leading to thinning in a specific area (trichotillomania) while the possibility that chronic pulling (e.g. pulling in a bun) can lead to hair thinning also exists (traction alopecia)Hair loss in the form of patches within the scalp can be alopecia areata, an autoimmune condition that affects hair follicles and also occurs in men and women.

 When to see a dermatologist